-If the solder mask is too thick, the parts may appear tilt, affecting the quality of welding, resulting in IC Weld and other issues.
+If the solder mask is too thick, the parts may appear tilt, affecting welding quality, resulting in IC Weld and other issues.
 Heavy copper always has thick solder resistance.

-Once we use a squeegee blade to scrape the solder mask on the copper’s surface, it is not very easy to scratch.
+It is not very easy to scratch once we use a squeegee blade to scrape the solder mask on the copper’s surface.
 Besides, a good solder mask cannot be easily worn because of its excellent adhesion strength.
 Only when someone in the production line scrapes the solder resist with a sharp metal blade deliberately; otherwise, even if the thickness is slightly thinner, the copper will also be not seriously exposed.
 What the most important is whether the solder mask adhesion strength is enough or not.

 Therefore, most customers will limit the upper limit of the ink.
-According to the visual inspection standard, the lower limit will not be so strictly controlled, as long as the copper will not be exposed (including pseudo exposed copper).
+According to the visual inspection standard, the lower limit will not be strictly controlled as long as the copper is not exposed (including pseudo exposed copper).

 If you want to inspect the solder mask thickness, you can take some slices of the printed circuit board to measure the solder resist thickness at different locations on the circuit.

 Peelable Solder mask (PSM) PCB is the printed circuit board with peelable solder mask (a temporary solder mask), protected for some area during surface finishing or assembly.
 That’s to say, sometimes printed circuit boards require protection of selected board areas during the Surface Finish or Assembly Process to keep solder from flowing onto contacts, terminals, and plated through holes (PTH).